 We propose a Heritage Protection Plan to stop the ongoing harm and destruction of irreplaceable Aboriginal cultural heritage sites against the wishes of Aboriginal people.

-When in question, the status of ‘heritage consent’ would be decided using jointly defined and agreed criteria by Aboriginal people with the knowledge and authority to determine the right balance between cultural heritage protection and economic outcomes at any stage of a project.
+When in question, the status of ‘heritage consent’ would be decided using jointly defined and agreed criteria by Aboriginal people who have the knowledge and authority to determine the right balance between cultural heritage protection and economic outcomes, at any stage of a project.

-‘Heritage consent’ means that you need consent to use, modify, disturb or damage Aboriginal cultural heritage.
-And that ‘no’ means ‘no’ when consent is not freely given.
+‘Heritage consent’ means consent is needed to use, modify, disturb or damage Aboriginal cultural heritage.
+And ‘no’ absolutely means NO when consent is not freely given.
 We understand what consent means in relation to people’s bodies; the same concept applies to people’s land and culture.

-Heritage consent relies on genuine partnerships and shared decision-making between Aboriginal people, organisations and government, to achieve the right balance between protection and profit.
-This happens, for example, by applying jointly defined and agreed processes and regulations (created through a co-design process) to determine impact, develop Aboriginal Cultural Heritage Management Plans (ACHMPs), and resolve disputes independently.
+Heritage consent relies on genuine partnerships and shared decision-making between Aboriginal people, organisations and government to achieve the right balance between protection and profit.
+This can happen by applying jointly-defined and agreed processes and regulations (created through a co-design process) to determine impact, develop Aboriginal Cultural Heritage Management Plans (ACHMPs) and resolve disputes independently.

-Through genuine partnerships and shared decision-making, heritage consent will facilitate the balance required to protect the world’s oldest continuous living culture, and preserve the irreplaceable connection to the past, without negatively impacting the economic benefits that can flow from mining/development.
+Through genuine partnerships and shared decision-making, heritage consent will facilitate the balance required to protect the world’s oldest continuous living culture while preserving the irreplaceable connection to the past – without negatively impacting the economic benefits that can flow from mining/development.

-Intrinsic to agreements, heritage decisions and project approvals, heritage consent will require full disclosure of all available options, and review at two-yearly intervals or when triggered by an agreed event (e.g. new information is gathered, or ownership is transfer).
+Intrinsic to agreements, heritage decisions and project approvals, heritage consent will require full disclosure of all available options and a review at two-yearly intervals or when triggered by an agreed event (e.g. new information is gathered or ownership is transferred).

-Heritage consent will enable the management of activities that might harm Aboriginal cultural heritage through the joint creation of ACHMPs between Aboriginal people and industry.
-ACHMPs that determine impact levels and exemptions, cultural landscapes and intangible heritage, for example.
+Heritage consent will enable activities that might harm Aboriginal cultural heritage to be managed, through the joint creation of ACHMPs between Aboriginal people and industry.
+An example might be an ACHMP that determines impact levels and exemptions, cultural landscapes and intangible heritage.

 Based on the application of heritage consent, an independent dispute mechanism will determine the right balance between Aboriginal cultural heritage protection and economic outcomes – a dispute process that enables the voices of Aboriginal people and industry to be heard equally.

-When in question, the status of heritage consent will be determined using jointly defined and agreed criteria by Aboriginal people with the knowledge and authority to determine the right balance between cultural heritage protection and economic outcomes at any stage of a project.
+When in question, the status of heritage consent will be determined using jointly defined and agreed criteria by Aboriginal people who have the knowledge and authority to determine the right balance between cultural heritage protection and economic outcomes at any stage of a project.

-Heritage consent must be embodied across a range of legislations for consistency, i.e. in Local, State and Federal application.
-Sufficient penalties should be included to act as a real deterrent to undertake activities that cause harm to Aboriginal cultural heritage.
-These penalties must be commensurate with harm caused and aligned with Corporate Australia to include personal liability for fines and jail terms.
+Heritage consent must be embodied across a range of legislations for consistency, whether it be local, state or federal government.
+Sufficient penalties should be included to act as a real deterrent for those undertaking activities that cause harm to Aboriginal cultural heritage.
+These penalties must be commensurate with the harm caused and aligned with corporate Australia to include personal liability for fines and jail terms.

-Heritage consent will be the guardrail for best practice cultural heritage protection and performance by industry, and thus a critical factor in ethical investment decision-making.
+Heritage consent will be the guardrail for best practice cultural heritage protection and performance by industry and a critical factor in ethical investment decision-making.